zhiyu-ning/zhiyu-ning.github.io/_pages/about.md

 <span class='anchor' id='-educations'></span>
 # Education
 - *2024.09 - Present*, Huazhong University of Science and Technology, Ph.D.
-Student
+Student in Optical Engineering.
-- *2020.09 - 2024.06*, Huazhong University of Science and Technology, B.S.
+- *2020.09 - 2024.06*, Huazhong University of Science and Technology, B.S. in Optoelectronic Information Science and Engineering.